 Cosmichrome can be applied to nearly ANY surface material.
 That said, certain materials need to be prepared accordingly before the Cosmichrome Basecoat can be applied.
 In this article, we will be discussing the methods of preparation for plating MDF.

 MDF (Medium Density Fiberboard) is a composite material that takes wood fibers and mixes them with glue to then be pressured together with a hot-press machine which compresses the mixture and forms it into boards.
 The boards have a smooth surface as they are made with wood fibers of uniform sizes.

 Steps Involved in the Plating MDF

-In our example, we have several numbers that are made from MDF.
+In our example, we have several objects that are made from MDF.
 To ensure a true chrome mirror finish, the surface of the MDF must be made to be as smooth as possible.
 To start, we sanded down all the rough edges and surfaces with 1000-1500 grit sandpaper.
-Doing so ensured that the surfaces were even throughout the pieces so that the plating was seamless.
+Doing so ensured that the surfaces were even throughout the pieces so that the plating was smooth.